 Day One: Arrival in Amman

 Amman, Jordan’s capital, is a friendly and buzzing city to give you an introduction to the Middle East.
 Bear in mind that it is a hilly city.
 Spend a few days in the city to explore either at the start or end of your trip.
-If you bring your own bike, I’d suggest pre-booking transport as it can be difficult to find a taxi to take your bikes.
+If you bring your own bike, I’d suggest pre-booking transport as it can be difficult to find a taxi once at the airport that can take your bikes.

 Day Two: Amman to the Dead Sea – 59km

-The driving in Amman is crazy and it’s built on a very steep valley so you’ll find yourself negotiating some sharp hills as you make your way out of the city.
+The driving in Amman is crazy and it’s built on a very steep valley, so you’ll find yourself negotiating some sharp hills as you make your way out of town.
 An early start means you can tackle these before the heat of the day really kicks in, and also means you have maximum time to relax when you arrive at the Dead Sea.
-The main roads have a large hard shoulder which makes for safe riding, and as your destination is 420m below sea level, it is all downhill.
+The main roads have a large hard shoulder, which makes for safe riding, and as your destination is 420m below sea level, it is all downhill.
 A perfect first day on the bike.

 Swimming (or rather, floating) in the Dead Sea is a novel experience and definitely one to tick off your bucket list.

 This route is a tough climb.
 At 45km in length, it leads you from 400m below sea level to over 1,000m above, with absolutely no flat in between.
 Make sure you’re well stocked up with food and water as there’s nowhere to refuel en-route.
 That said, you will no doubt be offered sustenance (and a lift!) from other travellers – such is the hospitable nature of virtually all Jordanians and their incredulity that anyone might want to ride a bicycle through their country.

 If you’re feeling super-fresh you might want to consider adding a loop up to the summit of Mount Nebo onto your day’s route.

 Day Four: Madaba to Karak 100km